pdf-raku/PDF-raku/README.md

 ## Description

-A PDF file consists of data structures, including dictionarys (hashs) arrays, numbers and strings, plus streams for holding data such as images, fonts and general content.
+A PDF file consists of data structures, including dictionaries (hashes) arrays, numbers and strings, plus streams for holding data such as images, fonts and general content.

 PDF files are also indexed for random access and may also have filters for stream compression and encryption of streams and strings.